Why dehydrate your own dog treats?

 SEA BASS JERKY

 I found two boneless fillets of Sea Bass going very cheap in the local market.
 Because of it’s low fat content Sea Bass is ideal for drying, packed with flavour with a strong fishy aroma.
 Yummy and a real winner with dogs.
 I couldn’t stop eating the stuff.
-Yummy
+Yummy!
+Sprats are another amazing option, you can get them here online in bulk

 HOW TO DRY CHICKEN FOR DOGS